-Sitting on the bank of the Tennessee River, watching the water flow peacefully by, it’s hard to imagine it: almost 12 billion gallons of water a day are removed for thermo-electrical cooling, industrial use, municipal water supplies or agricultural purposes.
+Sitting on the bank of the Tennessee River, watching the water flow peacefully by, it’s hard to imagine it: more than 8 billion gallons of water a day are removed for thermo-electrical cooling, industrial use, municipal water supplies or agricultural purposes.

 Thankfully, most of what gets used also gets returned.
-“Of the water that’s pulled from the Tennessee River system, 96 percent gets recycled back into it,” says Gary Springston, program manager for TVA’s Water Supply Program in River Management, which is a partner of Safety, River Management and Environment.
+“Of the water that’s pulled from the Tennessee River system, 95 percent gets recycled back into it,” says Gary Springston, program manager for TVA’s Water Supply Program in River Management, which is a partner of River and Resources Stewardship.
 “I like to say that the residents and water users of the Valley are good stewards and what they take out, they put back.”

 That is not to say water use and reuse doesn’t come with some rules.
 Water users within the Tennessee Valley must comply with federal and state permitting, licensing and discharge requirements.
 Most water withdrawals and wastewater discharges in the Valley must be also be permitted through TVA’s Section 26a process.
 Likewise, the individual Valley states have permitting and discharge requirements that must be adhered to by the water users.